Building Capacity - Creating Opportunities - Overcoming Barriers - Inspiring Action

 Employing research, evaluation, policy analysis, consultation, training and advocacy, the overall goal of the center is to empower distressed communities by assisting them in creating social and economic opportunities through the engagement of community residents, service providers and other stakeholders in collaborative action to reduce poverty.

-- Thursday, April 5 - 11 a.m. - Academic forum
+- Thursday, April 5 - 11 a.m. | Academic Forum

 College of Health and Human Services, Room 4010

-Free and open to the public.
-Please RSVP here.
+Event is free and open to the public.
+More information and RSVP online